The world of international bank transfers is a confusing one, littered with complicated jargon and smallprint.

 They conveniently leave out the part about the exchange rate being the biggest cost.

-However, you can pay £15 for an ‘urgent’ payment (also known as a SWIFT transfer).
+However, you can pay £15 for an ‘urgent’ online payment (also known as a SWIFT transfer).

-Most providers outside of the big banks don’t charge transfer fees either.
+Most providers outside of the big banks don’t charge transfer fees, regardless of whether you make the transfer online or over the phone.

 They’re completely unnecessary costs for international transfers.